-Description: Identifies the student as limited English proficient (LEP) and therefore eligible for LEP services.
-Note that each student identified as LEP Eligible must also have the data element Years Enrolled in a Bilingual or ESL Program entered in their student record.
-Students identified as LEP Eligible should have a specific LEP program service identified as described below under Limited English Proficient Programs.
+Description: Identifies the student as limited English proficient (LEP) and, therefore, eligible for LEP services.
+Note that each student identified as LEP Eligible must also have the data element Years Enrolled in a Bilingual or ESL Program entered in his or her student record.
+Students identified as LEP Eligible should have a specific LEP program service identified, as described below under Limited English Proficient Programs.

-Purpose: This program service identifies LEP students for accountability, reporting, and research purposes.
+Purpose: Identifies LEP students for accountability, reporting, and research purposes.
 An "Exit Date" and "Reason for Ending Code" is used to identify LEP students who have achieved English proficiency.
 Part 154 of Commissioner's Regulations defines students with limited English proficiency as students who, by reason of foreign birth or ancestry, speak a language other than English and (1) either understand and speak little or no English or (2) score below a State-designated level of proficiency on the Language Assessment Battery-Revised (LAB-R) for initial identification or for subsequent years, score below a State-designated level of proficiency on the NYSESLAT.
 Districts should contact the nearest Bilingual Education Technical Assistance Center (BETAC) to obtain assistance with LEP identification procedures.
+Entry Date: Date of eligibility decision.

-Exit Date: Required if, and only if, the student achieved proficiency on the Reading/Writing and Listening/Speaking modules of the NYSESLAT during the current academic year.
+Exit Date: Required only if the student achieved proficiency on the Reading/Writing and Listening/Speaking modules of the NYSESLAT during the current academic year.
 The date recorded should be June 30 of the academic year in which the student reaches proficiency on the NYSESLAT.
+Students who test out of LEP by reaching proficiency on the NYSESLAT are still entitled to accommodations and some types of services for two years; however, once the students have tested out of LEP, they must NOT be recorded as LEP with an 0231 code.
 An "Exit Date" should not be used to end a LEP Eligible - Code 0231 program service record when the student leaves the district or graduates.
 It must be used only when the student achieves English proficiency.